Hyde Park Neighborhood Association (HPNA)

 Fatimah holds an Associates of Applied Science Degree in Interior Design and a Certificate in Interior Decorating and Fashion Merchandising and Business Development.
 Fatimah has a unique background in elegant leadership and project management.
 She prides herself as being a “social, serial entrepreneur”.
 Though she has retired, she has owned and operated several successful brick & mortar businesses that spanned over 4 decades.
 Her continued education in Business Administration, Community Development, Project Management, Site Development and Paralegal studies afforded her the opportunity to develop women power sharing circles in Egypt, Ghana and India.
 Her compassion for empowering people lead her to accept the role of Executive Director of WOMB (Women Overcoming Maladaptive Behaviors) a 501 C 3 nonprofit agency where she was instrumental in implementing holistic life skills and entrepreneurial coaching.
 She also has held the position of MWBE (Minority, Women-owned Business Enterprises) Contract Compliance Specialist for both commercial and residential projects, and MWBE Certification Specialist for the City of St. Louis.

-Fatimah currently serves on the SLACO Board of Directors, is a Member of the Reinvestment & Reuse Working Group, Finest Fifteen LRA Sub Committee, Equitable St. Louis Coalition for Community Benefits Agreements and is a Ambassador for ALIVE.
+Fatimah currently serves on the SLACO Board of Directors, is a Member of the Reinvestment & Reuse Working Group, Finest Fifteen LRA Sub Committee, Equitable St. Louis Coalition for Community Benefits Agreements and Community Builders Network (CBN)

 Darnell Coleman, Jr.